MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-03.md

 ---
 title: Configuring the MRTK profiles
-description: This course shows you how to configure the Mixed Reality Toolkit (MRTK) profiles.
+description: This course shows you how to configure the Mixed Reality Toolkit (MRTK) profiles for your mixed reality apps.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 07/01/2020